Meetings – The Linchpin of Organizational Health

 How Healthy is our team?
 Take the survey

-The myth that meetings are inherently bad.
+The myth is that meetings are inherently flawed.

 For some reason, we have accepted that meetings are a necessary evil of organizational life.
 Worse, we think all meetings are painful and unproductive time wasters.